Updated: Feb 28

 I can hear you now.
 "Wait, WHAT!
 What about the invitations!
 What about the cake!
 What about…"

 Hey now, we all have someone who can help us with DIY wedding costs.
 The only recommendations I have for DIY as a former bride myself is DON’T try to do your own food.
-DON’T try to do your own décor, DON’T try to do your own flowers, and ABSOLUTELY DO NOT HIRE UNCLE BOB TO PHOTOGRAPH YOUR WEDDING WITH HIS HOBBY CAMERA.
+DON’T try to do your own décor, DON’T try to do your own flowers, and be wary of anyone who offers to photograph for you for free.
 Everything else is pretty fair game.
 Experiment if you have a specialist in your group of loved ones.
 At the end of the day if you are married to the person you love; you have photos to prove it, and the ink is dried on that license then your wedding was a beautiful success.